 This is one of the bigger things, this teaching of lessons.
 We descend a hill, soon to stand among the cattails at the lip of the frog pond, with Andrée and Sam Magruder, a man who may be her father.
 Here is Leo Magruder’s daughter, coming down, holding out her phone in one balancing fist.
-Reddening mosquito fodder she is, having something against long pants in the late spring heat, and much against concession, against investing herself in this outing, to dress for it.
-But jealousy has made her party to it.
-She wears white shorts and rubber thongs, a bubble-gum pink tee shirt.
+Reddening mosquito fodder, she has something against long pants in the late spring, and much against concession, against investing herself in this outing, to dress for it.
+But jealousy makes her party to it.
+She wears rubber thongs with her white shorts, a bubblegum pink tee shirt.
 Her name is Melody.

 “But,” she says.
-She thinks he should make it easier, though she is stuck for an easy way to say this.
+She thinks he should make it easy, though she is stuck for an easy way to say this.
 If he owns the house, and is only going to sell it, he should let Mom buy it, even if she can’t.
-I mean, Andrée thinks, all the time he gave her nothing for me.
+I mean, Andrée thinks, all this time he gave her nothing for me.
 Cheesy.

 “But how come…?”
 Melody says.
 Then starts over, calls him by his first name.
 She is his niece.
 “Sam, maybe the kids would like the pond.”

-Sam is quiet.
-Maybe he’ll have to intervene.
-Gals don’t get along.
-His mind tangles up at once, thinking of the joke he ought to make, wondering whether he can make it, or if a man shouldn’t talk about that stuff…thinking of his wife, her celebrity shows, the way she puts down other women when they feud.
+Sam is quiet, thinking of the joke he ought to make, wondering whether he can make it, or if a man can’t talk about that stuff now…thinking of his wife, her celebrity shows, the way she puts down other women when they feud.

 He is released by the whumping of athletic soles on dry clay, the clink of ice in glass.
 They look up, to what they call the ridgetop, though the hill is modest enough.
 Andrée’s mother has lemonade.
 She raises the pitcher in her hand.

-In the kitchen, iridescent lint…cat hair, it may be—on the glass-top stove.
+In the kitchen, iridescent lint on the black stovetop.
 Andrée’s mother says it only shows in the sun.
-In the sun, rings of grease around each knob show also, and the path of the wipe-down; satiny streaks from the pressure of three fingers and a thumb on a paper towel.
+In the sun, rings of grease around each knob also show, and the path of the wipe-down, satiny streaks from three fingers and a thumb on a paper towel.
 Not that it matters.
 Andrée will do this cursory job if her mother says to; otherwise, she cleans nothing, and her mother not much.
-This dirt is more standoff than habit.
+The dirt is more standoff than habit.